A New Era of Contact Center Software

 If you bludgeon a premises-based contact center into submission with enough time and professional services, you can customize it to a large degree.
 However, on-premises customization isn’t only hugely expensive, it’s also time-consuming.

-Creating the right customer experience requires experimentation, and to truly experiment, you need to be able to try things quickly.
 You can’t afford to spend nine months of professional services just to do an A test, another nine months to do a B test, only to decide that both of those were actually bad ideas.
 Having a platform that allows you to move fast is key to innovation.

 Moving Beyond Build vs. Buy